appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/README.md

 To view the existing groups and further look at the users and roles assigned to it -
 1. Click **Groups** under Access Control from the sidebar.
 You'll see a list of all the groups in your Appsmith instance
 2. Open the group you want to check.
-In the roles tab in a group, you can also assign a new role to the group from the "**All Roles**" list.
+In the roles tab, within the selected group, you can also assign a new role to the group from the "**All Roles**" list.

 ![](/img/Existing_groups_info.gif)

 ## Roles

 Permissions are rules that enable you to control access to a particular resource.
 However, assigning each individual permission to a specific user or group can be difficult.
-Instead, you can use roles to a set of permissions and assign them to users or groups as a whole.
+Instead, you can use roles to create a set of permissions and assign them to users or groups as a whole.
 This makes it easier to manage multiple permissions at once.
 Roles allow users to perform a certain set of actions within the system based on the permissions that are associated with the role.
 For more information, see [How to configure Roles and Permissions?](/advanced-concepts/access-control/granular-access-control/roles)